 Unable to view preinstalled OEM Windows Store apps

-OEMs can modify the Windows ISO to include apps that can get automatically installed along with Windows. if you were to go visit the Windows Store you may not find these apps are present in the Windows Store.
-These apps are offered only to those users who have an OEM license installed on their system.
+OEMs can modify the Windows ISO to include apps that can get automatically installed along with Windows. if you were to go visit the Microsoft Store you may not find these apps are present in Microsoft Store.
+These apps are offered only to users with an OEM license installed on their system.

 This situation can arise under the following scenarios, says KB2825759:

 - You upgraded to or added the Windows Pro Pack or Media Center Pack to your edition of Windows and you are no longer using the preinstalled version of Windows provided by your OEM.

 - You have completed the Windows initial OOBE or Out-Of-Box Experience without connecting to the Internet, and then immediately opened the Windows Store app.

 If you have upgraded Windows, you will have to reinstall the OEM copy of Windows to be able to see the OEM apps in the Microsoft Store.
 This is not an option many may want to consider just to be able to access the OEM apps.

 If you have not upgraded your Windows OEM version, then you may try the following and see if it helps resolve your issue:

 - Reset Windows Store cache using WSReset.exe.